 Checks are performed at the point data is added to the database to ensure consistent data entry.
 Data entry is matched to a unique sample ID (based on the deployment and the bag number in that deployment) so that data cannot be entered twice.
 Invalid taxa are identified and flagged so that contemporary nomenclature is applied.
 Data checks include warnings for data that is not a positive, contains non-numeric characters, or is beyond 2 standard deviations of the average entry for that taxa.

-Reported fields (see Marlin) for each sample are shown in Table 3.
+Reported fields for each sample are shown in Table 3 (see also the CSIRO Oceans and Atmosphere “Marlin” Data Catalogue which contains metadata records for data collections).
 Some classification fields may be blank, depending on the level to which that taxa has been identified, i.e. if only identified to family, genus and species will be blank.

 Table 3 Attribute statement for Southern Ocean Time Series (SOTS) - Phytoplankton Abundance and Biovolume